Greek Language 2

 You should expect to:

-- revise for exams over the Christmas and Easter vacations,
+- study and revise over Reading Week and Easter vacation;

-Drop-in sessions are an important part of the module, offering students the opportunity to sort out areas of uncertainty as the module progresses.
+Drop-in sessions offer students the opportunity to sort out areas of uncertainty as the module progresses.
 Often a quick, well-directed question can sort things out quickly and put your mind at rest.
 Drop-in sessions are particularly important where you have missed a class.
 You are expected to do the work which is always set out online, but you should use a drop-in session to check on anything you have not understood.